Al-Th-Ionescu/IRTM/README.md

 # Document Search and Indexing System

-This project is a document indexing and search system developed using Apache Lucene, which is designed to support efficient searching across a collection of documents.
-The system leverages a custom analyzer for Romanian language support, enabling accurate text normalization and stemming of Romanian content.
+This project is a document indexing and search tool built with Apache Lucene.
+It enables fast, efficient searching across collections of documents, even handling Romanian language specifics to improve search accuracy.
+A custom-built analyzer processes Romanian text, removing diacritics and performing stemming to ensure that searches yield the most relevant results.

 ## Features